NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Raster-Stack-RGB/raster-stack-rgb.md

 ### Data

 These hyperspectral remote sensing data provide information on the <a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a> <a href="https://www.neonscience.org/field-sites/SJER" target="_blank" >San Joaquin Experimental Range (SJER)</a> field site in March of 2021.
 The data used in this lesson is the 1km by 1km mosaic tile named NEON_D17_SJER_DP3_257000_4112000_reflectance.h5.
 If you already completed the previous lesson in this tutorial series, you do not need to download this data again.
 The entire SJER reflectance dataset can be accessed from the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.

-**Set Working Directory:** This lesson assumes that you have set your working directory to the location of the downloaded data, as explained in the tutorial.

-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview of setting the working directory in R can be found here.</a>

 **R Script & Challenge Code:** NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R script of the entire lesson, available in the footer of each lesson page.